9 Calming Foods to Reduce Anxiety & Stress These Holidays

 I know that no matter how this next month shapes up, we all need to take steps to look after our minds, bodies, and souls - and each other.
 These last two years have been increasingly stressful - and something like planning a Christmas dinner, which seems simple at first, may be final straw that sends you into panic mode.
 Know that you’re not alone and it's okay to feel this way.

-If you’re feeling stressed and overwhelmed you may reach for certain foods to make you feel better.
-This is not a problem, so long as the foods you’re eating are actually helping you manage your stress and not making the situation worse.
+At Food Matters, we firmly believe you can take back your mental and physical health with good food and lifestyle habits.
+So if you’re feeling stressed, anxious, or overwhelmed you may reach for certain foods to make you feel better.
+This is not a problem, so long as the foods that you’re eating are actually helping you manage your stress and not making the situation worse.

-These top foods are proven to help boost your feel-good hormones, lower your blood pressure and reduce cortisol levels, which will help you balance your moods and feel more calm.
+In this article, you're going to discover 9 foods proven to help boost your feel-good hormones, lower your blood pressure, and reduce cortisol levels, which will help you balance your moods and feel calmer.